BitcoinDesign/Guide/guide/onboarding/manual-backup.md

 Here, there are no surprises in how long it is and does not require them to take any further action in revealing it.

-Throwing 12 or 24 words at a user all at once can potentially overwhelm him/her if they are not familiar with recovery phrases in general.
-This also introduces the possibility of a user simply skipping over this one screen with contents that inherently determines the safety of their funds.
+Throwing 12 or 24 words at a user all at once can potentially overwhelm them if they are not familiar with recovery phrases in general.
+This also introduces the possibility of a user skipping over this one screen with contents that inherently determines the safety of their funds.

 </div>